fdsolutions/editors-settings/Packages/Babel/README.md

 #### Advanced usage

-It possible to set `Babel` as the _only_ JavaScript package by disabling the stock one.
+It's possible to set `Babel` as the _only_ JavaScript package by disabling the stock one.
 To do so, add `"ignored_packages": ["JavaScript"]` to your `Preferences.sublime-settings`.
 The benefits include:
   * extension-less node scripts will automatically be recognized as `JavaScript (Babel)`,
   * and reduced clutter in the syntax menu.